IBM/spectrum-installs/wmla/README.md

 * __templates/__:
     * __CondaEnv-dlinsights.yaml__: Conda environment profile for dlinsights EGO service.
     * __CondaEnv-dli.yaml__: Conda environment profile for dliedt Instance Group.
-    * __CondaEnv-spark301.yaml__: Conda environment profile for spark301 Instance Group.
+    * __CondaEnv-spark301.yaml__: Conda environment profile for spark301 Instance Group (copy of the template profile provided by WMLA).
+    * __CondaEnv-opence.yaml__: Conda environment profile with OpenCE frameworks and required packages to be used with Jupyter 6.0.0 notebook, provided as example.
+    * __CondaEnv-elyra.yaml__: Conda environment profile with Elyra, OpenCE frameworks and required packages to be used with Jupyter 6.0.0 notebook, provided as example.
+For Elyra, once the conda environment is created, you need to go each server where the conda environment is installed, activate the environment and run command "jupyter lab build".
     * __IG-dli.json__: Instance Group profile for DLI.
     * __IG-dliedt.json__: Instance Group profile for DLI with Elastic Distributed Training.
     * __IG-spark301.json__: Instance Group profile for spark301.